N J L M

 Conclusion: P. aeruginosa and A. baumannii were the common NFGNB isolated in the present study from surgical site infections, urinary tract infections, bacteraemia, and ventilator associated pneumonia.
 The different species of NFGNB have shown a varied sensitivity pattern.
 All NFGNB showed higher rate of resistance to cefipime and ceftazidime and good sensitivity to imipenem, and amikacin.

-Keywords : A. baumannii, Imipenem, Nosocomial pathogens, P. aeruginosa, Resistance pattern
+Keywords : Acinetobacter baumannii, Imipenem, Nosocomial pathogens, Pseudomonas aeruginosa, Resistance pattern

 DOI and Others : DOI: 10.7860/NJLM/2022/53716.2648 Date of Submission: Jan 06, 2022 Date of Peer Review: Feb 02, 2022 Date of Acceptance: Apr 25, 2022 Date of Publishing: Jul 01, 2022 AUTHOR DECLARATION: • Financial or Other Competing Interests: None • Was Ethics Committee Approval obtained for this study?
 Yes • Was informed consent obtained from the subjects involved in the study?
 Yes • For any images presented appropriate consent has been obtained from the subjects.
 NA PLAGIARISM CHECKING METHO